 Overview of Plant-Based Alternatives for Various Baking Needs

-Vegan baking requires innovative substitutes to mimic the versatile functions of eggs.
+Vegan baking requires innovative substitutes to mimic the versatile functions of eggs in baking.
 Each plant-based alternative serves specific purposes, such as providing structure, binding, leavening, moisture, or flavor.
-Below is an overview of the best vegan egg substitutes tailored to different baking needs:
+Understanding how eggs in baking work allows bakers to choose the best substitutes for different recipes.
+Below is an overview of the best vegan egg substitutes tailored to various baking needs.

 1. Flaxseed Meal (Flax Egg)